ajbmachon/buddah-bot/docs/architecture/security-and-performance.md

 **Philosophy: Simple and Sufficient**

-BuddahBot is a personal project for a trusted circle of friends and family.
+BuddhaBot is a personal project for a trusted circle of friends and family.
 Security is important, but over-engineering it would violate the project's core principle of simplicity.
 We rely on proven platform defaults and avoid custom security implementations.

 **What We Actually Need:**
 - Secure authentication (handled by Auth.js)